 As an extension of earlier work we produced an animation of a network based on the 2001 configuration of the Autonomous System (AS) portion of the Internet, the team uses for study.
 The graph consists of approximately 11,000 nodes and 47,000 edges.
 Using an off-the-shelf open source tool called "gephi" we produced a number of visualizations that have helped give some structure to the network, which was completely unknown before seeing it.
 Data illustrated using gephi shown in the following figure was animated using alternate visualization parameters, see frames that follow.
 Colors correspond to data clusters using the "modularity" network metric.

-Frames from animation of Internet Autonomous System Graph Circa 2001
+Internet Autonomous System Graph Circa 2001 in gephi tool

 Continued work by Mills and Dabrowski has produced a network simulation that examines the role of realistic parameter changes as it affects the performance of a network.
 As part of work as a guest researcher from CSIRO in Australia, Phil Gough produced a D3-based interactive visualization tool for network simulation data produced by this simulation.
 This tool allows network researchers to look in a detailed manner at the results of simulations and to easily identify conditions such as network congestion.

 Network simulation visualization tool.